Medina County Park District Celebrated Its 60th Anniversary on April 19, 2025

 Rivendell Nature Preserve - Westfield Center and Westfield Township

 This 203-acre property was donated to the park district in 2022.
-Phase 1 of the nature preserve will open in late summer with parking, trails, restrooms, a fishing pond, and more.
+Phase 1 of the nature preserve will open on September 20 and 21 with parking, trails, restrooms, a fishing pond, and more.

 Shotwell Gardens at Lake Medina - Medina Township